mojontwins/MK1_NES/examples/08_cheril_perils_rom2_revamp/README.md

     level0_gate = 0;
 ```

 Let's place the interactive sprite. `assets/interactives.h` has an array defined for each level.
-Jack is sprite #30 in `spr_hs` and we need to place it at X = 8, Y = 9.
+Amador is sprite #30 in `spr_hs` and we need to place it at X = 8, Y = 9.
 We won't need more interactive sprites in this level.
 We had the decency of defining `SPR_AMADOR` as "30" in `assets/metasprites.h`.
 This will make the code more readable.

 ```c
     const unsigned char interactives0 [] = {